 If you are planning to preserve your ajvar, do the following:

 - Do not add garlic to the recipe, as it doesn’t tend to preserve very well

 - Use sunflower oil instead of olive oil

-- Use small jars and ensure they are washed well and sterilised before you add the Ajvar
+- Use small jars and ensure they are washed well and sterilized before you add the ajvar

 - When you are simmering the sauce, you should do this for an hour

-- When filling up the jars, fill it to the top, leaving around a centimetre free
+- When filling up the jars, fill it to the top, leaving around a 1 cm (0.3 inch) free

-- Once filled, put the jars in the oven and leave them there for around 10 minutes on a low heat (around 100C, or 200F)
+- Once filled, put the jars in the oven and leave them there for around 10 minutes on a low heat (about 100°C/210F)

 - Make sure the lids are on well, and place them somewhere dark and cool, covered over with a cloth, for around 48 hours

-- You can enjoy your preserved Ajvar this way for around 6 months.
+- You can enjoy your preserved ajvar this way for about six months.